 3. Let your imagination loose and get decorating!

-Living in Singapore, we don’t get to see snow unless we travel for it (which isn’t that easy at the min)… or read about it in a book!
+Living in Singapore, we don’t get to see snow unless we travel for it or read about it in a book!
 So your kids will love making their own snowman painting to really get them feeling Christmassy.
 There’s a little bit of prep involved, but we promise it’s worth it!

 - Snowman silhouette template (see this for an example)